watson-developer-cloud/java-sdk/README.md

 Watson services are migrating to token-based Identity and Access Management (IAM) authentication.

+As of `v9.2.1` the preferred approach of initializing an authenticator is by using the builder pattern.
+The main reason is to give us flexibility to add new properties to the authenticator in the future if and when needed, and to make it easier for users to construct an authenticator instance using the precise set of properties they need to set for their use-case rather than being forced to use one of the multi-arg constructors (i.e. the one that most closely matches their requirements).

 - You can initialize the authenticator with either of the following approaches:
     - In the builder of the authenticator (builder pattern).
     - In the constructor of the authenticator (deprecated, but still available).